lyubomir-bozhinov/my-manager-readme/README.md

 ---

 ### **Final Thoughts**
 This isn’t meant to be perfect or complete.
 It’s a starting point: something we’ll shape together as we go.
-If anything here doesn’t sit right, please say so.
+If anything here doesn’t make sense, please say so.
 I’m always open to suggestions.

 *Thanks for taking the time to read this.
-I'd love to hear your thoughts.*
+What's one thing you'd add or change to make this more helpful?*